 Each and every day, thousands of new products are introduced to the market throughout the world.
 When used correctly, these new products are helpful and/or enjoyable.
-Although, sometimes a new product will cause serious illness or injuries.
+Although, sometimes a new product can cause serious illness or injuries.
 When dangerous substances, such as chemicals, pesticides, and pharmaceutical drugs hurt people, a legal claim known as a toxic tort can be used to fight hazardous products and manufacturers.

 Toxic and dangerous substances can harm people in many ways.
-They can injury people through prolonged exposure to a product, or the manufacturing process, itself, can be harmful to people.
+They can injure people through prolonged exposure to a product, or the manufacturing process, itself, can be harmful to people.
 Chemicals used in manufacturing that were thought to be safe can later be discovered to cause harm, and chemicals can also leak out of the production plant into the surrounding air and nearby water.
 Many innocent people are hurt or even die from dangerous products and production in this manner.
 When injuries of this nature occur, the victims can initiate toxic tort litigation.

 Filing A Toxic Tort Claim

 The plaintiffs in a toxic tort claim allege that exposure to a dangerous substance resulted in their illness and/or injury.
 Toxic tort claims can be filed on behalf of an individual, however, they often seek compensation for a group of people, which is referred to as a class action lawsuit.
 There are numerous scenarios that can warrant a toxic tort claim; however, these are the most common: